barde/radiosolar/README.md

 ### Possible improvements

+Most improvements are only usable in a production scenario.
+As this setup is experimental all changes below hinder possible bug fixing and development.

 + remove the Atmega Microcontroller on the Sparkfun Geiger Board as we don't need it
 + if we leave it we could at least let it collect the mean value and deep sleep the esp completely
 + remove useless onboard LED
++ turn off the Serial-USB chip on the Wemos D1 (leaving the D+ and D- USB lines open does not change the current)
 + custom PCB with only necessary components (no LEDs, no Serial to USB chips, no other power drains)
 + if we get under 1mA we could try power harvesting stuff as getting just the environment heat to power the device